justin-ham61/SmartBulbController/README.md

 - Adafruit_BusIO by Adafruit
 - Adafruit_GFX_Library by Adafruit
 - Ai_Esp32_Rotary_Encoder by Igor Antolic
-- KasaSmartDevice by Justin Ham
+- KasaSmartPlug updated by Justin Ham
     - Modified version of the [KasaSmartPlug](https://github.com/kj831ca/KasaSmartPlug?tab=readme-ov-file) library by Kris Jearakul to be compatible with Smart Bulbs and Smart Plugs.
 - ArduinoJson by Benoit Blanchon